rapidsai/rmm/README.md

 2. `void device_memory_resource::deallocate(void* p, std::size_t bytes, cudaStream_t s)`
    - Reclaims a previous allocation of size `bytes` pointed to by `p`.
+   - `p` *must* have been returned by a previous call to `allocate(bytes)`, otherwise behavior is undefined

 It is up to a derived class to provide implementations of these functions.
 See [available resources](#availble-resources) for example `device_memory_resource` derived classes.

+Unlike `std::pmr::memory_resource`, `rmm::mr::device_memory_resource` does not allow specifying an alignment argument.
+All allocations are required to be aligned to at least 256B.
+Furthermore, `device_memory_resource` adds an additional `cudaStream_t` argument to allow specifying the stream on which to perform the (de)allocation.

 ### Available Resources